WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Wasabi Wallet recovery words](/AddWalletRecoveryWords.png "Wasabi Wallet recovery words")

 :::danger
-In order to restore a wallet, you need BOTH the mnemonic words AND the password!
+In order to restore a wallet, you need BOTH the Recovery Words AND the password!
 :::

 It is a good idea to keep the two in separate analog backups, such as a laminated paper written with pencil.